Beavercreek, Ohio

 Beavercreek is a city in Greene County, Ohio, United States.
-The population was 46,549 at the 2020 census, making it the largest city in the county and the second-largest suburb of Dayton.
+The population was 46,549 at the 2020 census, making it the largest city in the county.

+History

 The Beavercreek area was settled in the early 1800s.
-A part of Beavercreek Township was incorporated and became the City of Beavercreek in February 1980.
-Many Beavercreek residents work at nearby Wright-Patterson Air Force Base.
-In 2007, Beavercreek ranked 84th in Money's Top 100 places to live.
+A part of Beavercreek Township was incorporated and became the city of Beavercreek in February 1980.

 Geography

 Beavercreek is approximately five miles east of downtown Dayton.
 According to the 2010 census, the city has a total area of 26.44 sqmi, of which 26.40 sqmi (or 99.85%) is land and 0.04 sqmi (or 0.15%) is water.
 Beavercreek includes the former unincorporated communities of Alpha, Knollwood, most of New Germany, and Zimmerman.